1. What is eCom Foundations?

 At his core, Frank is an Affiliate Marketer.

-And you might not be surprised to learn there are plenty of affiliate links in the course where he can likely make up for the low entry fee.
+For this reason, there are plenty of affiliate links in the course where he can likely make up for the low entry fee.

 There are updates in one of the bonus sections, but overall, the course's main chunk has remained the same for a few years now.